Theory and modeling of light-matter interactions in chemistry: current and future: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory.
-(Grant No. 20220527ECR).
-XL and YZ acknowledge support from the US DOE, Office of Science, Basic Energy Sciences, Chemical Sciences, Geosciences, and Biosciences Division under Triad National Security, LLC (“Triad”) contract Grant 89233218CNA000001 (FWP: LANLE3F2).
+(Grant No. 20220527ECR) and the support from the US DOE, Office of Science, Basic Energy Sciences, Chemical Sciences, Geosciences, and Biosciences Division under Triad National Security, LLC (“Triad”) contract Grant 89233218CNA000001 (FWP: LANLECF7).
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (contract no. 89233218CNA000001).